Energy Ventures Practicum: Spring 2024

-This advanced entrepreneurship course goes beyond general entrepreneurial concepts to address special challenges faced in the energy industry and related sectors.
-The goal of Energy Ventures is to educate entrepreneurs through hands-on practical experience.
-Ideas from students, labs, and companies are pitched to the class in the first two weeks of the Spring semester (Jan.
-9 and 23).
-Student teams then choose the ideas they like and, over the course of the semester, develop viable plans for commercializing the idea.
+This graduate-level course goes beyond general entrepreneurial concepts to address special challenges faced in the energy industry and related sectors.
+The course is designed to educate students through hands-on, practical experience.
+In the first two weeks of the Spring semester, ideas for new technologies or services (from labs, companies, and fellow students) are pitched to the class.
+Student teams then choose the ideas they like and, over the course of the semester, they each develop a viable plan for commercializing the idea they've chosen.

-By bringing your technology to the class, you do not give away existing control of IP.
+Note: You do not, by bringing your technology to the class, give away existing control of IP.
 Involvement of the Principal Investigator (PI) is per interest and unique to each collaboration.

 Please note that Energy Ventures teams are not be considered consultants to a project, but rather entrepreneurs of a new venture.
 It is thus expected that teams will run in the direction that they deem best suited to their identified market.
 While no guarantees are made—neither to the students nor to the PIs—the intention is for teams to move forward with the venture after the class has finished.
 (In fact, alumni of the class on which this course is based, MIT’s Climate & Energy Ventures Course, have spun out 30+ startups and counting.)